-D. Right of Way (ROW)/Properties
+D. Right-of-Way (ROW) Group

-The Right of Way (ROW)/Properties group is the real estate organization for ADOT.
-The group's primary functions include development of State Transportation Board resolutions, ROW plans, appraisals, property acquisitions, condemnations, residential and business relocations, and property management.
-This program area ensures the equitable treatment of business and persons displaced by highway projects, regardless of race, color, or national origin by operating under the Federal Code of Regulations (49 CFR Part 24) to address the requirements established by the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), as amended.
+The ROW Group manages the Real Estate transactions for ADOT.
+The ROW Group's primary functions include development of State Transportation Board resolutions, ROW surveys, plans and appraisals, as well as completing acquisition, condemnation, demolition, property management and residential and business relocation.
+The ROW Group ensures the equitable treatment of business and persons displaced by highway projects, regardless of race, color, or national origin by operating under the Code of Federal Regulations (49 CFR Part 24) to address the requirements established by the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), as amended.